lukejdavies/FourXP/README.md

 ## Synopsis

 FourXP (4XP) is the working R package for the 4MOST Extragalactic analysis pipeline.
-This includes tools for simulating spectra, observing with the 4MOST exposure time calculator, redshifting and pretty plotting tools/
+This includes tools for simulating spectra, observing with the 4MOST exposure time calculator, redshifting and pretty plotting tools.

 ## Installation